rbaoueb/KebabBuilder/README.md

 ## Usage

-There is an example of API usage (creating new Kebab and check-in/check-out a car) :
+There is an example of API usage (creating new Kebab and add/remove ingredients with double cheese) :
 ```java

 	public static void main(String[] args) {